 When you really love a pair of shoes, you find yourself wearing them at every opportunity.
 Perhaps they are the comfiest shoes you’ve ever worn, maybe they are the coolest colour or are an on-trend shape, or it can be as simple as ‘they go with everything’.
 Whatever the reason, it’s really sad when they come to their end of their wearable life.
 Fabric fades and scuffs appear, and they get relegated to the back of the wardrobe.This is especially true for suede shoes, which need a lot of looking after to stop them from looking worn.
 So if (like me) you’ve been a little too lazy to waterproof your suede, or haven’t given them a daily brushing, and you didn’t not wear them on rainy days, then you might have a pair of rather poorly-looking suede shoes under your bed.
 When hubby’s favourite suede trainers ended up faded, mucky, scuffed and stained, I knew it was either time to throw them out… or do something about it.I hopped online and googled “shoe dye”.
 It turns out that it IS possible to give his old shoes a new lease of life with dye, and I picked up this Dylon navy blue shoe dye for less than £4 on Ebay.
 The bottle of dye comes with instructions and a small brush and can be painted onto onto any shoes that need a makeover.
 The colours of shoe dye tend to be quite dark, so you can easily go from blue to navy, or something like green to black.
 If you want to dye your shoes to refresh them year-on-year just go one step darker each time, so red shoes could be dyed brown and next time they could be painted black.
 Okay, you’ll end up with much darker shoes than before, but they’ll look good as new and you already know they’re comfy!
 Check out my step-by-step video below (it’s only 3 mins long) to find out how to bring your shoes back to their ‘box-fresh’ best with fabric dye (or view it on my YouTube channel here):

 I hope this helps you refresh your own favourite shoes so that you can keep wearing them for years to come – and save cash on replacing them!
+I’ve also shared a step-by-step guide on the Oxfam Fashion blog so head over to check out my other upcycling fashion posts too!
 My husband was really chuffed when he found out that I’d dyed his shoes and that he could carry on wearing his favourite comfy trainers.
 And when he ruins them again (on more off-road walks!) this year, I’ll simply dye them again.
 Good plan, eh?
 Let me know if you have a go at dying your own footwear, and any tips you have for looking after suede in general – it’s pretty obvious that we need some advice on this (!) so please leave me a comment below.